neyocloud/swiggy-clone-b/README.md

 This uses Slack’s official action to post a message to the channel with details.
-We include the job status (success or failure) and some context like repo, branch, etc.
+I included the job status (success or failure) and some context like repo, branch, etc.

-The if: always() ensures the Slack step runs even if earlier steps fail, so we get notified on both success and failure.
+The if: always() ensures the Slack step runs even if earlier steps fail, so I got notified on both success and failure.
 For example, a successful run would post a green-check message, whereas a failure would alert with a red-x and logs link.
 Slack notifications mean no one misses a broken build – it's an essential part of a robust CI/CD pipeline.